 708.12.5 Estimating Consumption

-Should any meter be out of repair or cease to register, or be removed, Council shall estimate the consumption for the period since the previous reading of such meter, (based on the average of the previous four billing periods charged to the customer) and the customer shall pay according to such an estimate.
+Should any meter be out of repair, be removed, or cease to register, Council shall estimate the consumption for the period since the previous reading of such meter, (based on the average of the previous four billing periods charged to the customer) and the customer shall pay according to such an estimate.

-Provided that when by reason of a large variation of consumption due to seasonal or other causes, the average of the previous four billing periods would be an unreasonable estimate of the consumption, Council may take into consideration other evidence for the purpose of arriving at a reasonable estimate, and the customer shall pay according to such an estimate.
+Provided that when, by reason of a large variation of consumption due to seasonal or other causes, the average of the previous four billing periods would be an unreasonable estimate of the consumption, Council may take into consideration other evidence for the purpose of arriving at a reasonable estimate, and the customer shall pay according to such an estimate.

 The customer shall be liable for the cost of water which passes through the meter regardless of whether this is used or is the result of leakage.
 Council may estimate consumption as above, providing that the customer repairs the leak with due diligence.